Which of the following is a primary function of lipids in biologi... | Channels for Pearson+

 1

-Understand the role of lipids in biological systems: Lipids are a diverse group of molecules that include fats, oils, phospholipids, and steroids.
-Their primary functions include energy storage, structural components of cell membranes, and signaling molecules.
+Step 1: Begin by understanding the role of lipids in biological systems.
+Lipids are a diverse group of hydrophobic molecules, including fats, oils, phospholipids, and steroids, that play various roles in organisms.

-Compare the given options with the known functions of lipids: Lipids do not transport oxygen in the blood; this is primarily the role of hemoglobin, a protein.
-Lipids also do not encode genetic information; this is the role of nucleic acids like DNA and RNA.
-Lipids do not catalyze biochemical reactions; enzymes, which are proteins, perform this function.
+Step 2: Evaluate the given options one by one.
+First, transporting oxygen in the blood is primarily the function of hemoglobin, a protein, not lipids.

-Focus on energy storage: Lipids, particularly triglycerides, are highly efficient molecules for storing energy.
-They contain long hydrocarbon chains that can be broken down during metabolism to release large amounts of energy.
+Step 3: Next, consider encoding genetic information.
+This is the role of nucleic acids, such as DNA and RNA, not lipids.

 Related Videos